"The surgery was a simple first step to a new way of living." - Linda Donaldson

 Today, The BariGirls (as Linda and Kiley now call themselves) are committed to expanding their influence and helping bariatric patients everywhere understand the rules and tools of healthy weight loss after bariatric surgery.
 Kiley, an office assistant, focuses her passion on healthy eating and exercise—creating recipes and providing fitness tips to their followers and clients.
 The dynamic mother/daughter duo have also expanded their reach beyond just bariatric patients, often appearing on local TV news programs to share healthy recipes and cooking tips, and inspiring others with the message that true lifestyle change really is possible.

 Looking back, what does Linda want others to know about the surgical weight loss journey?

 “The surgery itself isn’t the scary monster I thought it was.
 There are people who are afraid of what they don’t know, and they expect the worst.
 I did.
 But the surgery was a simple first step to a new way of living.
 In the end I learned it wasn’t scary at all; it was the best decision I ever made.”

 Find The BariGirls online at www.barigirls.com as well as on Facebook, Instagram, and Pinterest.

-Visit the Saint Luke’s Center for Surgical Weight Loss online to meet our team of surgeons, educate yourself the variety of surgical weight loss options provided through the program, and take the first step of your own journey by watching the complete online informational seminar, The Journey to Health or register for an upcoming in-person seminar.
+Visit the Saint Luke’s Center for Surgical Weight Loss online to meet our team of surgeons, educate yourself the variety of surgical weight loss options provided through the program, and take the first step of your own journey by watching the complete online informational seminar.